Well today’s post is fun. Randi Wood is back & she’s here to share her tips for buying & styling vintage clothing.

 You can’t be afraid of flaws, this comes with the territory.
 When a piece is 20+ years old, the likelihood of it needing a “little love” is high.

 The first vintage item I ever bought was over 15 years ago & it was a leather pencil skirt.
-The zipper was broken…but it was only $19.
+The zipper was broken…but the price point was only $19.
 I was pretty confident it wouldn’t cost too much to fix though, so I bought it & took it to the dry cleaner.
 They fixed the zipper for $6.

 I still have it & wear the skirt to this day ( pic below ).
 It is such a classic piece for my wardrobe & probably a piece that I have gotten the most value from.